Lorraine Oades, MFA, BFA

 Part-time Faculty, Intermedia (Video, Performance and Electronic Arts), ARTX & Sculpture, Studio Arts

-As part of her practice, Oades also initiates collaborative projects that emphasize alternative forms of public intervention, such as site-specific art exhibitions and events aimed at addressing timely social concerns from a local perspective.
-She has co-founded a number of artist groups, the most recent of which, Cut Rate Collective, published USED/Goods, (2004) a bilingual book based on the project of the same name that took place at the Montreal Salvation Army Thrift Store.
+Oades also initiates collaborative projects that emphasize alternative forms of public intervention, such as site-specific art exhibitions and events aimed at addressing timely social concerns from a local perspective.
+She has co-founded a number of artist groups including Cut Rate Collective, which published USED/Goods, (2004) a bilingual book based on the project of the same name that took place at the Montreal Salvation Army Thrift Store.
 The book and exhibition consider the social significance of artists' use of everyday objects in real world environments where audiences have little or no knowledge of contemporary art.
 Oades's work has been included in exhibitions across Canada and internationally.

 BFA Honors Emily Carr College of Art and Design

 Areas of expertise

 Electronics, sound, video, sculpture, installation.

 is a ambulatory sculpture that literally follows viewers and simultaneously displays their images on the screen.
 When a viewer changes direction, the TV changes directions as well.

 An animated robotic artwork "TV Tracker" is meant to disarm gallery goers by creating a playful engagement with them as it follows our movements and literally puts us on TV.